yz-cnsdqz/NavTrimesh/README.md

 # NavTrimesh

 This work is to perform path finding in a navigation mesh, based on the A* algorithm.
 The navigation mesh should be pre-calculated via e.g. Blender, Unity3D, Unreal, and so on.
-The **ONLY** requirement of the navigation mesh, is it should be a **triangle mesh**.
+The **ONLY** requirement of the navigation mesh is, that it should be a **triangle mesh**.

 When using this code, please cite our work.
 Thanks!
 ```